 What makes some extent of substance be part of an instance of class A?

+Analyse if something can be part of a bigger thing and explain how.
+If this is the case, the class of that thing will relate to the class of the bigger thing with a partitive relationship.

 For instance, a set of chessmen forms a functional whole in the well-known configuration of figures in the same style.
 In contrast, a single king chessman should be physically coherent and have an integrity of form to be recognizable and stand well.

 What makes activities be part of a meeting?
 Is a sleeping participant taking part?
 Meetings are typically spatially and temporally confined.
-Therefore, a sleeping participant may be defined as being participating.
+Therefore, a sleeping participant may be defined as participating.

+Unity criteria are also necessary for delimiting spatiotemporally and discerning an item from its environment, albeit with fuzzy boundaries.
+For instance, it is not necessary to define exactly where the mountain ends and the valley begins, but the definition of “one mountain” should allow for defining an area definitely on the same mountain and a wider one definitely not on the same mountain.

 Unity criteria may interplay with synchronic identity.
 For instance, a built complex may be one coherent built structure, but distinct habitations.
 Depending on the criteria given for the class, the complex is considered to be one thing or multiple things.
 In such cases, the multiple things may be part of the one thing.